 Tips

-- Sync before sharing.
-Run the logic-to-descriptions sync so the spec readers will see actually matches the logic you ship.
+- Reconcile before sharing.
+Ask the Lab Agent to bring the descriptions in line with the logic, so the spec readers will see actually matches what you ship.
+See Logic & Descriptions.

 - Use one share per audience.
 If you need to share with multiple groups separately, that’s not yet supported — today’s share is one public URL per project.
 If you need fine-grained control, keep the project restricted and add reviewers as team members.